Evezerest/PPOCRLabel/README.rst

 It is written in Python and uses Qt for its graphical interface.

-Annotations are saved as XML files in PASCAL VOC format, the format used by `ImageNet <http://www.image-net.org/>`__.
-Besides, it also supports YOLO format
+Annotations are saved as PPOCR format in a txt file